Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 - I can connect to other Azure services from my applications.
 - I can deploy services that use Linux or Windows (Hyper-V) containers.
 - I can use service names specified in the application.yaml to communicate between my services.

+## Frequently asked quesitons and known Issues

+Here are the [frequently asked questions and known issues](./docs/conceptual-docs/FAQ-and-KnownIssues.md) with this private preview.

 ## Additional "I can" Statements planned for public preview